Uberi/University-Notes/PHIL271/PHIL271.md

 Math: Created or Discovered?
 ----------------------------

 Are mathematical objects created, or discovered?
 Some people say axioms are created, and everything above that is discovered.
-Other people say that all math is a creation, while others still yet say math is discovered. **Constructivism** is the view that math is created.
+Other people say that all math is a creation, while others still yet say math is discovered. **Constructivism** is the view that math is created - constructed from basic elements.

 If we ever ran into an advanced alien civilization, we would expect that they would also have mathematics that is quite similar to ours - math seems to be universal.
 This seems to be evidence that math is discovered, not created.
 In contrast, something like chess would not be the same across the entire universe, since it's a creation of some random person.
 Implicit is the assumption that discovery means the thing discovered is universal, while creation means that the thing created is not universal.